spencertipping/ni/doc/optimization.md

 `ni n1E7 Cubuntu[g]` **TODO**: find the example where this actually work>

 If you're trying to sort gigabytes (or more) of data, you should consider rewriting your workflow to use Hadoop operations (if you have access to a cluster)

+##Math is hard to write and slow
+Math operations that would consume the whole stream at once are going to be a little awkward using `ni` stream operators.
+Use `N'...'` to access a numpy environment instead.

 ##Unusable Operators
 As of 2016-12-18, the `v` vertical processing operator is too slow to use.